COMMON QUESTIONS ABOUT IMPLANT DENTISTRY

 Dental implants are a long-lasting way to restore a missing tooth, or missing teeth, using a titanium root.
 People missing teeth can have trouble chewing, smiling, or speaking, which lowers their quality of life.
 Implants are placed directly in the bone of the jaw, giving them the strength, appearance, and feel of natural teeth.

 Should I get a dental implant?

-The best way to determine if you’re an implant candidate is to come down to Young Dental for a complimentary consultation.
+The best way to determine if you’re an implant candidate is to come down to our San Francisco office for a complimentary consultation.
 We’ll take a look, talk with you about what your goals are, and determine together if a tooth implant, or multiple teeth implants, is right for you.

 Implants are a great solution for missing or problem teeth for adult patients.
 Research shows that, once the jaw is finished growing (which happens around age 18), age is no longer a deciding factor on whether or not you’re a good candidate.
 Dr. Young has placed implants in patients over 90 years old.
 If you’re an older patient, Dr. Young will work directly with your physician to evaluate your medications and make sure you’re in good health for the implant procedure.

 Implants are a conservative approach, dealing solely with an area missing a tooth.
 Dr. Young will take an x-ray and other diagnostic records to determine how and where the implant will be placed.
 It’s important to have a solid bone base to ensure the longevity of the implant.
 If your bone is shrunken or worn due to old age or a prolonged period of toothlessness, Dr. Young will do a bone graft to encourage growth before placing the implant.